 - Generalised anxiety disorder (GAD) – this means having regular or uncontrollable worries about many different things in your everyday life.
-Because there are lots of possible symptoms and effects of anxiety this can be quite a broad diagnosis, meaning that the problems you experience with GAD might be quite different from the problems another person experiences, even though you have the same diagnosis.
+Because there are lots of possible symptoms of anxiety this can be quite a broad diagnosis, meaning that the problems you experience with GAD might be quite different from another person's experiences.

 - Panic disorder – this means having regular or frequent panic attacks without a clear cause or trigger.
 Experiencing panic disorder can mean that you feel constantly afraid of having another panic attack, to the point that this fear itself can trigger your panic attacks.
 (See our page on panic attacks for more information.)

 - Phobias – a phobia is an extreme fear or anxiety triggered by a particular situation (such as social situations) or a particular object (such as spiders).
 (See our pages on phobias for more information.)

 - Post-traumatic stress disorder (PTSD) – this is a diagnosis you may be given if you develop anxiety problems after going through something you found traumatic.
 PTSD can cause flashbacks or nightmares which can feel like you’re re-living all the fear and anxiety you experienced during the actual event.
 (See our pages on PTSD for more information.)

 - Obsessive-compulsive disorder (OCD) – you may be given this diagnosis if your anxiety problems involve having repetitive thoughts, behaviours or urges.
 (See our pages on OCD for more information.)

 - Health anxiety – this means you experience obsessions and compulsions relating to illness, including researching symptoms or checking to see if you have them.
 It is related to OCD.
 (You can find out more about health anxiety on the Anxiety UK website.)